 Support for refresh token grant - Yes

 This grant type issues a refresh token which can be used to obtain new access tokens using the refresh token grant.

-See the Try Device Authorization Grant topic to try out a sample of it with WSO2 Identity Server and Device flow demo app.
+See the Try Device Authorization Grant topic to try out a sample of it with WSO2 Identity Server.